FtsA: Function

 An allele of FtsA called FtsA* (R286W) is able to bypass the normal requirement for the ZipA in E. coli cytokinesis.
 FtsA* also causes cells to divide at a shorter cell length than normal, suggesting that FtsA may normally receive signals from the septum synthesis machinery to regulate when cytokinesis can proceed.
 Other FtsA*-like alleles have been found, and they mostly decrease FtsA-FtsA interactions.
 Oligomeric state of FtsA is likely important for regulating its activity, its ability to recruit the later cell division proteins and its ability to bind ATP.
-Other cell division proteins of E. coli, including FtsN and the ABC transporter homologs FtsEX, seem to regulate septum constriction by signaling through FtsA, and the FtsQLB subcomplex is also involved in promoting FtsN-mediated septal constriction.
+Other cell division proteins of E. coli, including FtsN and the ABC transporter homologs FtsEX, seem to regulate septum constriction in part by signaling through FtsA in the cytoplasm, and the FtsQLB subcomplex is also involved in promoting FtsN-mediated septal constriction.

 E. coli cells producing FtsA-GFP, which localizes to the cell division site.